 - Encourage professional development and mobility opportunities through the One Planet Summit fellowship programme, the EU’s Marie-Sklodowska-Curie actions, ERASMUS+ and Horizon 2020 projects.

 - Strengthened support for the Pan-African network for economic analysis of policies (PANAP).

 PANAP brings together stakeholders, researchers, data analysts and policymakers from national and multilateral institutions to explore the role of science in supporting policy decision making in Africa’s farming and food sectors.
 The network was launched in November 2019.
 Collaboration has already begun with five countries making use of the JRC’s modelling instruments.
 Activities ahead will be prioritised to put particular emphasis on the setting up of the African Continental Free Trade Area (AfCFTA).

 Ongoing action: Horizon Europe boosts EU-Africa cooperation in research and innovation

 As a strategic partner, the EU seeks to enhance cooperation with Africa to find locally adapted solutions to challenges that are global in nature, but which often hit Africa hardest.
-The Horizon Europe work programme 2021-22 includes around 40 topics with a budget of around €350 million under Calls for Proposals that are particularly relevant for cooperation with Africa.
+The Horizon Europe work programme 2021-22 included around 40 topics with a budget of around €350 million under Calls for Proposals that were particularly relevant for cooperation with Africa.

 Digital solutions for agribusinesses